pivotal/LicenseFinder/readme.md

 * Rebase on top of master
 * Send a pull request

+To successfully run the test suite, you will need node.js, and python installed.

 ## License

 LicenseFinder is released under the MIT License. http://www.opensource.org/licenses/mit-license